 Range: Found in the north of the Alaskan panhandle region containing Yakutat Bay and Hubbard Glacier.

 Above: Map showing the locations of the five Alaskan subspecies of Ursus arctos, of those proposed by Clinton Hart Merriam, which are still considered by some as bone fide subspecies.
 Four of these (in red name boxes) are now widely believed to be of the subspecies U.a. horribilis.
 The fifth (in the green name box) is the widely accepted subspecies U.a. middendorffi (the Kodiak bear).
-(Regions map courtesy of State of Alaska – subspecies data: Bear Conservation)
+(Peter Fitzgerald/ subspecies data: Bear Conservation – Creative Commons Licence)

 Habitat: Coastal zone, including the Yakutat foreland and inland in forests.